AnnikaBock65/Female_Entrepreneurship/README.md

 ## Analysis

-• Analysis of the Development of Women's rights worldwide from 1972 - 2021 over time based on 4 Questions (based on Law Count: Yes = 1, No = 0)
+• Analysis of the development of women's rights worldwide from 1972 - 2021 over time based on 4 questions (Yes = 1, No = 0)

 ```
 "Does the law prohibit discrimination in access to credit based on gender?"